-Trump pushes for COVID-19 treatments, claims slowdown at FDA
+Trump to announce plasma treatment authorized for COVID-19

 Hundreds of drugs are currently being developed as possible treatments against the coronavirus infection, taking a range of approaches.

-Convalescent plasma is already being tried at a number of hospitals, but there’s been little data on how effective it is or whether it must be administered fairly early in an illness to make a significant difference, said Dr. William Schaffner, an infectious diseases expert at Vanderbilt University.

 Trump, in press conferences, “has made all kinds of therapeutic suggestions,” which have not proven to be supported by science — and are even dangerous, Schaffner said.
 That includes statements about the possible value of treating COVID-19 patients with ultraviolet light and bleach.
 Trump reportedly also recently became enthusiastic about oleandrin, a plant extract derived from a toxic shrub that scientists immediately warned against.

 But the president is perhaps best known for his early and ardent embrace of the malaria drugs hydroxychloroquine and chloroquine.